MyAsk-IO/cli/myask-docs/docs/ai-models/REFACTORING.md

 ## Summary
 ---

 Each "model" in our list represents a different "level" of refactoring intensity, with the number indicating the estimated token count (or "cost") to generate that full refactor plan via an API call.
 Lower token costs (0–1) mean very little change, while higher costs (3–4) mean a comprehensive, multi-step transformation.
-The above breakdown serves as one interpretation of how you might refactor the provided ask.ts file in progressively larger "chunks" of change.
+The above breakdown serves as one interpretation of how you might refactor the provided prompt.ts file in progressively larger "chunks" of change.